-- D1 Demonstrate a comprehensive knowledge of regional and surface anatomy and the location of internal organs, vessels and structures. - D2 Communicate effectively in written and oral presentation formats. - D3 Demonstrate an understanding of ethical and legal issues in practice
+- D1 Demonstrate a comprehensive knowledge of regional and surface anatomy and the location of internal organs, vessels and structures. - D2 Employ effective interpersonal skills, with an awareness of the therapeutic relationship whilst giving consideration to personal and professional boundaries. - D3 Demonstrate an understanding of professional and legal issues in practice. - D4 Utilise information technology appropriately.